↖ Homepage of the site 'What to do with your life?'

 |

-Finally, placing our beliefs above the facts leads to dogmatism.
-This prevents us from adapting and changing our behavior when facts accumulate showing that the strategy we have chosen is not working.
-This results in all levels of nuisance, from a loved one who we do not help, because we consider that it is up to them to normalize themselves, that is to say incorporating our own beliefs, to sending heretics at the stake to silence the contradiction.
+Lastly, placing our beliefs above facts leads to dogmatism.
+This prevents us from adapting and modifying our behavior when accumulated evidence shows that our chosen strategy is not working.
+This results in all levels of harm, from not helping a close person because we believe it is their responsibility to conform, that is, to adopt our own beliefs, to burning heretics at the stake to silence contradiction.

 |

-Let us also point out that the excesses of the ego have two origins.
-Some are inherited from - and common to - our social environment.
-Defeating them presupposes being able to individualize oneself in the face of the group, which refers to the problem addressed in the question 'What is an adult?'.
-Others are more individual and have as their source a childhood narcissistic injury.
-In this case, the first step is to properly identify this source.
+Let us also clarify that the excesses of the ego have two origins.
+Some are inherited from—and common to—our social environment.
+To overcome them, one must be able to individualize oneself in the face of the group, which brings us back to the issue addressed in the question 'What is an adult?'.
+Others are more individual and stem from narcissistic wounds from childhood.
+In this case, the first step is to clearly identify the source.
 Finally, in both cases, a significant part of the work consists of getting rid of simplistic explanations that externalize the problem or beliefs that essentialize it.

-The sublimation of the ego consists of putting one's abilities, one's energy, at the service of higher causes, which exceed us, as opposed to putting them at the service of one's little selfish self.
-This corresponds to a shift from the search for pleasure to the search for ataraxia.
-This also corresponds to the shift from the search for individual happiness, possibly to the detriment of others, to the search for collective happiness.
+Sublimating the ego consists of putting one's abilities, one's energy, at the service of higher causes, which transcend the self, as opposed to putting them at the service of one's selfish ego.
+This corresponds to a shift from the pursuit of pleasure to the pursuit of ataraxia.
+It also corresponds to a shift from the pursuit of individual happiness, potentially at the expense of others, to the pursuit of collective happiness.

 Go deeper

-See questions'Is the goal of life happiness?'
-And 'What is the purpose of life?'
+See the questions 'Is the purpose of life happiness?' and 'What is the purpose of life?'

-For an explanation of the different strategies used by the individual when he does not control the social ambition dimension of his ego, see the question 'What are the consequences of social ambition?
-The notion of generalized nepotism.'
+For an explanation of the different strategies used by individuals when they do not master the social ambition aspect of their ego, see the question 'What are the consequences of social ambition?
+The concept of generalized nepotism.'

-Finally see the question 'What is awakening?' which evokes the spiritual path based on the disappearance of the ego.
+Finally, see the question 'What is awakening?' which discusses the spiritual path based on the disappearance of the ego.

 ↣ Definition of ego on Wikipedia

-In the Wikipedia article concerning Jainism, in the paragraph 'Absence of pride', consult the list of the 8 forms of pride proposed.
+In the Wikipedia article on Jainism, in the 'Absence of pride' paragraph, consult the list of the 8 forms of pride proposed.

 ↣ Jainism on Wikipedia